ProjectEvergreen/greenwood/www/pages/docs/css-and-images.md

 > If you like an all-the-things-in-JS approach, Greenwood can be extended with [plugins](/plugins/) to support "webpack" like behavior as seen in the below example for CSS:
 >
 > ```javascript
-> import headerCss from './header.css';
+> import styles from './header.css';
 >
 > const logo = new URL('../images/logo.svg', import.meta.url);
 >